-Abstract We identify a pervasive contrast in logic between what we call implicit and explicit design stances.
-Implicit systems change the meaning of logical constants and sometimes also the definition of consequence, while explicit systems conservatively extend classical systems with new vocabulary.
-We illustrate the contrast in the traditional setting of intuitionistic and epistemic logic, then take it further to information dynamics, default reasoning, and logics of games and other areas, to show the wide scope of these complementary styles of logical analysis and system design.
-Throughout we show how awareness of the implicit-explicit contrast leads to new logical questions, from straightforward technical issues to when implicit and explicit systems can be translated into each other, raising new foundational issues about identity of logical systems.
-But we also show how a practical facility with these complementary working styles has philosophical consequences, as it throws doubt on strong philosophical claims made by just taking one stance and ignoring the alternative one.
+Abstract We identify a pervasive contrast between implicit and explicit stances in logical analysis and system design.
+Implicit systems change received meanings of logical constants and sometimes also the notion of consequence, while explicit systems conservatively extend classical systems with new vocabulary.
+We illustrate the contrast for intuitionistic and epistemic logic, then take it further to information dynamics, default reasoning, and other areas, to show its wide scope.
+This gives a working understanding of the contrast, though we stop short of a formal definition, and acknowledge limitations and borderline cases.
+Throughout we show how awareness of the two stances suggests new logical systems and new issues about translations between implicit and explicit systems, linking up with foundational concerns about identity of logical systems.
+But we also show how a practical facility with these complementary working styles has philosophical consequences, as it throws doubt on strong philosophical claims made by just taking one design stance and ignoring alternative ones.
 We will illustrate the latter benefit for the case of logical pluralism and hyper-intensional semantics.

-Keywords Logic, Modality, Implicit, Explicit, Translation.
+Keywords Logic, Modality, Implicit, Explicit, Vocabulary, Translation.